 The explode method in Pandas is a handy tool for “exploding” these nested structures into separate rows, making it easier to work with and analyze your data.
-In this article, we’ll explore how to use the explode method effectively.
+We’ll explore how to use the explode method effectively.

 Importing Pandas